Admissions Questions

 Are students required to attend graduate school full time?

 Students who take nine hours (three classes) are considered full time students.
 If you are offered funding through the department, you must be a full time student.
 If you are not offered funding through the department, then you are not required to be a full time student.
 We do, however, strongly suggest it.
 You will complete your degree in a much more timely fashion and get to know your fellow graduate students better.
 It is possible to work full time and get a graduate degree if your work schedule is flexible enough to take graduate courses when they are offered.
-Our program is not structured for students who work full time, but it can be done and has been done.
+Our program is not structured for students who work full time, but it can and has been done.

-Does the Department specialize in qualitative or quantitative research?
+Does the Department specialize in particular methods?